Early bird ends tomorrow. Register today and save $50!

 September 16-20, 2019

-Labrix will be in Seattle for the IFM Conference later this month.
-Come chat with our booth representative and learn more about testing with Doctor's Data and Labrix.
+We will be in Seattle for the IFM Conference later this month.
+Come chat with our booth representatives and learn more about testing with us!

 Cannabidiol and Neurotransmitters